segmentio/stripe-cohort/Readme.md

 customers.subscriptions().active().mrr(new Date('1/15/2014'), new Date('1/16/2014'));
 ```

-Remember that the montly recurring revenue does not equal charges.
+Remember that the monthly recurring revenue does not equal charges.
 For example, if a customer upgrades from a $29 plan to a $79 plan today, they will pro-rated for the rest of their billing period.
 That means you did not make the $79 yet, but you'll make the difference next month.
 For hard cash, use [stripe-charges](https://github.com/segmentio/stripe-charges).

 #### Plans